theithec/amarixxx/README.md

 ## install
+1.  git clone
+    or
+    download the zipp-file and rename the folder to amarixxx

-Put the directory amarixxx into amarok/scripts.
+2. Put the directory amarixxx into amarok/scripts.
 Restart amarok.

 ## usage

 amarok->extras->update mixxx

 ## settings